Hey! I’m Robyn and I help photographers and creatives improve their website's SEO, content, and conversions.

 I’ve found that the simplest option is to move your domain to Google Domains and accept your Google Overlord.
 Then you can set up forwarding from your blog subdomain to your main domain without having to redirect 800 blog posts one by one.
 Because that would just be crazy.

-Need help moving domains from Godaddy to Google Domains?
+Need help moving domains from Godaddy (or any other domain registrar?) to Google Domains?
 I’ll gladly move anyone away from a domain bully!